 If a courier has 10 parcels to deposit in a smart locker, that means he saved the time and money spent on 9 different trips.

-And most logistic companies are well aware of this: making it easy to realize why there’s Amazon Lockers and DHL Lockers, and why a lot of national post companies are trying to make their own smart locker networks.
+And most logistic companies are well aware of this: making it easy to realize why there’s Amazon and DHL Lockers, and why a lot of national post companies are trying to create their own smart locker networks.

 #2 – Pick-up Locker